 Having parents with pre-existing medical conditions may increase concerns regarding travel insurance coverage and the cost of their trip to the United States.
 This can get overwhelming, especially if you’re unsure about how health insurance works in the US.
 Read more on the common exclusions in Travel Insurance Plans.

-For parents and their children, there are three main types of travel medical insurance for visitors to the U.S.:
+Healthcare in the USA is expensive.
+There are 3 main types of travel medical insurance for visitors to the U.S.:

-- International health insurance plans from your home country: These policies cover medical expenses while in the US, so long as you purchase them before your trip.
-However, the U.S. has a complicated healthcare system.
+These policies cover medical expenses while in the US, so long as you purchase them before your trip.
+However, the U.S. has a complicated and expensive healthcare system.
 Usually, insurance purchased outside the U.S. has a reputation for claims not being paid or plans being limited to a poor insurance network.

-- Temporary international health insurance plans from the U.S.: Travel medical insurance plans offer temporary health insurance for the duration of your trip in the U.S. They are intended to provide coverage against medical emergencies, including medical evacuation.
+Travel Medical Insurance plans offer temporary health insurance for the duration of your trip in the U.S. They are intended to provide coverage against medical emergencies, including medical evacuation.
 Travel medical insurance offerings also vary depending on your policy and the provider.
 Make sure you read the details in the policy document, and here is a checklist of what you should look for in a travel medical policy.

-The condition being that the health problem existed at the time of buying the insurance.
-Most travel insurance policies do not cover pre-existing conditions.
+The condition is that the health problem existed at the time of buying the insurance.
+Most travel insurance policies do not cover pre-existing medical conditions.
 Many travel medical insurance policies do cover the acute onset of a pre-existing condition.